Jaimepas77/The-game-of-life/ideas.md

 - Doing an UML diagram for general planning -> NO
 - Game mode to select a certain area of the board.
 After this, you may be able to save it in a file or move it to another part of the board. -> done
 - Speed variations (enable an extreme speed slider with a button or smth like that) -> exponential slider
+- Documenting the java functions with the @ built in functionality

 ## Implementation ideas